Aeron Headrest Comparison – Engineered Now versus Atlas

 Which is more durable?

-From statistics, Engineered Now headrest seems to have fewer technical complains.
+From statistics, Engineered Now and the PosturePilot Ergonomic Aeron Headrest H3 seem to have fewer technical complaints.
 That’s after almost a decade of selling.
 Reports of them failing is rare or never heard of, so we think they are hard to beat.
 Some complain that the tension might slip, but that can be easily tightened back using simple tools.
 Overall, they feel slightly more solid in the gears and the pivoting points.
-The issue of the tension slipping may also happen on the Atlas, it’s hard to tell which will be worse, but we believe the Engineered One should fare a little better in overall durability.
+The issue of the tension slipping may also happen on the Atlas, it’s hard to tell which will be worse, but we believe the Engineered One or the PosturePilot Ergonomic Aeron Headrest H3, should fare a little better in overall durability.
+We use the same headrest for the classic Aerons and they are still good after a decade.

 Which is easier to install?